dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

 - `simulationMode`: running tests in simulation mode (without the TEE)
 - `teeMode`: running tests in Trusted Execution Environment (TEE) mode

-All the SH scripts launches a Process Vault in the TEE, initiates a Process State Agent, and start an Event Stream Engine to generate XES events from a given event log.
+All the SH scripts launch a Process Vault in the TEE, initiate a Process State Agent, and start an Event Stream Engine to generate XES events from a given event log.

 ### Running our tests